Frequently Asked Questions and Glossary

 Accessibility considerations include:

-• Information and communication: includes access to ASL interpreters, audio description, subtitles and picture-in-picture interpretation boxes in video, and Braille.
+• Information and communication: ASL interpreters, audio description, subtitles and picture-in-picture interpretation, Braille, etc.

 • Physical: removing barriers to ensure people can enter and use facilities equally.